HivemindTechnologies/scala-coding-challenge/README.md

 - The path to the file should be configurable
 - Keep in mind that the file might be too large to fit into memory

-## Running your service
+## Running the service

 We will run your service and see if it does what it is expected to do.
-Please make sure to give us some instructions about how we can run it so that it works for us.
+Please make sure to give us some instructions about how we can run it on our machines.
 Ideally it should run independent on the platform and not require a big machine.

 ## Tips

-- You should solve this exercise as if you would solve a problem at work, writing code that will run in production.
-- Parts of this exercise and its requirements are unclear, left out or ambiguous on purpose.
-We want to see how you tackle that and also want to allow a variety of solutions.
+- If you are getting stuck and unable to proceed with the exercise, or if you have any other questions, don't hesitate to contact us.
+Communication is key.
 - Please explicitly note any assumptions that you make.
 - The choice of libraries and framework is on purpose completely up to you.
-But keep in mind that at Hivemind we place a high value on purely functional programming and would appreciate your code adhering to that.
+- Keep in mind that we place a high value on purely functional programming and would appreciate your code adhering to that.
+We strongly believe that pure FP solutions lead to more readable code.
-- If you are getting stuck and unable to proceed with the exercise, or if you have any other questions, don't hesitate to contact us.
+- If you plan to choose something else than FP please let us know about your reasoning during your 2nd interview.